-The Rhodesian Ridgeback is a handsome, large dog that boasts a lot of presence.
+The Rhodesian Ridgeback is a handsome large dog that boasts a lot of presence.
 They are powerful and strong with the now famous ridge that runs the full length of a dog’s back.
 Their heads are quite long and broad between the ears with a stop that's nicely defined.
 A dog's nose can either be black or brown to match the colour of a dog's coat and their eyes can be dark or amber.
-Their muzzles are long, powerful and deep and their eyes being set nicely apart and round in shape with dogs having a bright, alert and intelligent expression in them.
+Their muzzles are long powerful and deep and their eyes being set nicely apart and round shaped with dogs having a bright alert and intelligent expression in them.

-When it comes to their coat, the Rhodesian Ridgeback has a short, dense and very sleek coat with a nice natural sheen to it.
-The accepted breed colours are as follows:
+When it comes to their coat the Rhodesian Ridgeback has a short dense and very sleek coat with a nice natural sheen to it.
+The accepted breed colours for Kennel Club registration are as follows:

 Dogs can have dark muzzles and ears which allowed under the breed standard.

 Ridgebacks respect a calm and confident leader and react accordingly during their training.
-They are intelligent and have no trouble learning new things as long as their training starts early.
-It has to be consistent and fair so a dog understands what is expected of them.
+They are intelligent and have no trouble learning new things providing their training starts early.
+It must be consistent and fair so a dog understands what is expected of them.
 These dogs need to know their place in the pack and who is the alpha dog in a household or they may start to show a more dominant and unruly side to their nature.

-Making their training as diverse and interesting as possible helps keep a Ridgeback focussed and the more they enjoy the one-to-one attention they are given, the better they respond to a command.
+Making their training as diverse and interesting as possible helps keep a Ridgeback focused and the more they enjoy the one-to-one attention they are given the better they respond to a command.
 They do not respond well to any sort of harsh correction which would not achieve any sort of good results and may even harm a Ridgeback's confidence.
-As long as their training is consistent throughout their lives, these handsome dogs will always do their best to please an owner.
+Providing their training is consistent throughout their lives these handsome dogs will always do their best to please an owner.

-If well socialised from a young age, Ridgebacks generally get on well with other dogs and rarely would one of them show any sort of aggressive behaviour when they first meet another dog.
-However, care has to be taken when they are around cats and smaller pets because of their high prey drive.
-With this said, if a Ridgeback grows up with a cat in a household, they generally get on well together.
+If well socialised from a young age Ridgebacks generally get on well with other dogs and rarely would one of them show any sort of aggressive behaviour when they first meet another dog.
+However care must be taken when they are around cats and smaller pets because of their high prey drive.
+With this said if a Ridgeback grows up with a cat in a household they generally get on well together.